-- 2.1 The Government has introduced a new process for ward councillors that enable them to take intractable problems which they are unable to solve to the relevant overview and scrutiny committee.
-This process is called Councillor Call for Action (CCfA) and came into force on 1 April 2009. - 2.2 A protocol for dealing with CCfA requests was adopted by the Council at the 20 May Annual Council meeting and is attached in Appendix 2 for information.
+- 2.1 The Government introduced a new scheme called Councillor Call for Action (CCFA) in April 2009.
+This scheme enables ward councillors to take intractable problems which they are unable to solve themselves to the relevant overview and scrutiny committee. - 2.2 A protocol for dealing with CCfA requests was adopted by the Council at the 20 May Annual Council meeting and is attached in Appendix 2 for information.

-For more information contact: Mahroof Hussain 01332 255597 e-mail Mahroof.hussain@derby.gov.uk
+For more information contact: Mahroof Hussain 01332 643647 e-mail Mahroof.hussain@derby.gov.uk